Self Guided Moose Hunts in Alaska – Six Things You Should Know

 3. Should we provide our own camp or use theirs?

-We took all our own camp and food, we shipped it all up.
+On our self guided moose hunts in Alaska, we took all our own camp and food, we shipped it all up.
 Preparing was a bit stressful, but it wasn’t that bad.
 It probably ended up being about the same cost as using their gear, maybe a little more, but is was also nice having your own stuff.
 Their gear looked nice and would work fine and probably much easier than organizing and shipping everything up.
 If you plan on taking your own food don’t buy anything in Bethel, it is very expensive.
 No booze in Bethel, bring your own if you want any, if you don’t want it it’s a good gift to leave with some of the Outfitter’s people that help you.

 The weather we had was actually pretty nice 25-55 degrees, some rain, no snow, we were not weathered in any days.
 From everything I’ve heard it is not normally that nice so be prepared for anything.